BEHIND THE UFO SCENES

 misinformation widely circulated:

-witnesses.
-The "pro-alien" Rev. Cruttwell drew it from witness statements.
+of the witnesses.
+The "pro-alien" Rev. Cruttwell drew it from witness

-Frank Courson, Pete Conrad, John Gilligan, and Elke Summer.
-In each case, the press has
+Edwards, Frank Courson, Pete Conrad, John Gilligan, and Elke Summer.
+In each case, the press

-and Gerald Ford, author John Fuller, the Federal Power Commission, Senator Barry Goldwater,
+Eisenhower and Gerald Ford, author John Fuller, the Federal Power Commission, Senator Barry

-disagree widely on what really was observed on the scene.
-These cases call for further
+witnesses disagree widely on what really was observed on the scene.
+These cases call for

 truth.

-- Many of the "pro-alien" become emotionally upset when an "unsolvable"
+- Many of the "pro-alien" writers become emotionally upset when an

-case is solved.
-They resort to name calling and cries of "cover-up."
+"unsolvable" case is solved.
+They resort to name calling and cries of

 - Enough chicken brooder photos already!!!